 The Review addresses many of the issues important to end-users and says that uptake of new technologies is putting residential, commercial and industrial consumers at the centre of the electricity market.
 Consumers of all sizes should be rewarded for installing distributed energy resources, such as rooftop solar photovoltaic and battery storage systems, implementing energy efficiency improvements, or reacting to demand response as they will not only benefit individually but will also help reduce overall system costs, leading to savings for all consumers.

-While the West Australian market differs from the NEM, there are enough similarities that the Review has relevance.
+While the West Australian electricity market differs from the NEM, there are enough similarities that the Review has relevance.
 However market participants in WA should be mindful that if the Review’s measures are implemented, particularly the Clean Energy Target – it may have some ramifications for generation in the state.

 The Review, whilst high level and conceptual in nature highlights the current issues in the National Electricity Market and quite rightly, calls for a clear strategy moving forward.
 As its title suggests, it is only a ‘Blueprint’ for the Future and so leaves out much of the detail and calls for new and existing regulatory bodies to take action and develop strategies.